 Hobble Skirts are, as you would expect, more demanding to wear than ordinary straight "pencil skirts".
 Because the movement of your legs is limited, you have to "wiggle", or walk from the knee, converting your walking energy into a more exaggerated hip motion.

 As your stride is already shortened when you wear high heels, the restriction of a very narrow, tight skirt feels less of a hindrance.Tight skirts and stiletto heels are therefore inseparable.
 They work together.
 In fact, when you try on your Little Black Hobble Skirt, even before putting on your shoes, you'll instinctively walk around on tiptoe, as though wearing high stiletto heels.
 It just feels natural.

 [ Note: Let us be clear, once and for all, about the correct use of the word "hobble".
 A woman in a Hobble Skirt does NOT hobble (i.e. walk with a limp).
 To suggest that she does would be an insult.
 It is, however, correct to state that her skirt hobbles her, that she is hobbled by her skirt, or that her skirt is so narrow that it acts as a hobble.
 It's the skirt which does the hobbling - not the wearer! ]

-A woman who embraces impracticality by wearing a Hobble Skirt for day-to-day use is a glorious sight, even though she cannot take a full stride.
-As she enters a room and moves sinuously and seductively across the floor, she knows she cannot fail to be the centre of attention.
+A woman who embraces impracticality, scorning those who would ridicule her, by wearing the tightest possible Hobble Skirt is a glorious sight.
+As she enters a room, her skirt pulling tight round her legs at every shortened step, she knows she cannot fail to be the centre of attention.
 This empowers her, even though her skirt hampers her movement.

 Women wear Hobble Skirts for a variety of reasons - to make themselves feel wonderful, to attract male attention, to dumbfound less adventurous rivals, to create controversy, to laugh in the face of ridicule, to antagonize those unfortunate members of the "fashion police" who express outrage at any hint of impracticality or eroticism in women's clothing - and so on.